PC shipments grew in 2019 ahead of bet on 5G and dual-screen devices

 After years of bad news, the PC market has a reason to celebrate before computer makers start shipping 5G and dual-screen devices.
 The PC market grew between 2.3% and 4.8% in Q4 2019, according to research firms Gartner and IDC.
 As a result, 2019 overall grew between 0.6% and 2.7% over 2018.
 IDC’s numbers indicate 2019 was “the first full year of PC growth since the market grew 1.7% in 2011.”

 The PC market has seen six years of quarterly PC shipment declines, followed by a mixed 2018 (negative, flat, and positive quarters).
-2019 was better: Q1 was negative, but Q2, Q3, and Q4 were positive.
+But 2019 was better: Q1 was negative, but Q2, Q3, and Q4 were positive.

 One big driving force has been the Windows 10 refresh cycle in the business market.
 With Windows 7 hitting end of support tomorrow (January 14, 2020), at least some businesses have tried to migrate to Windows 10 last-minute.
 It will take a while before 5G PCs and dual-screen PCs drive the same amount of growth, if they do at all.